GitauHarrison/notes/flask_popover.md

 Please edit configuration/connection/logging settings in '/home/harry/software_development/python/practice_projects/start_flask_server/migrations/alembic.ini' before proceeding.
 ```

 This command creates a _migrations_ folder in the application's main directory.
-All database files will be stored in this folder.If you inspect this folder, you will notice that it comes with a _versions_ subfolder.
+All database files will be stored in this folder.
+If you inspect this folder, you will notice that it comes with a _versions_ subfolder.
 All changes we make to the database will be recorded as "versions" and they will be stored in this folder.

 _Note that the `flask` command relies on the `FLASK_APP` environment variable to locate the application.
 Ensure that you have set it in the `.flaskenv` file._